 The Risks In Drug Detox

 A strong will and support system play a key role in the ability to stop drug use permanently.
 Overcoming the wear from excessive drug use begins at the detoxification phase of ridding the body of toxic substances.
 Prolonged use of prescription medication can be as dangerous as abusing illegal drugs.
-Withdrawal symptoms are unavoidable, but they can be lessened by using alternative medication to avoid shocking the system.
+Withdrawal symptoms are unavoidable, but they can be lessened by using alternative medicine to avoid shocking the system.
 Methadone is an example of a long-term detox medication that helps addicts adjust to quitting heroin.
 The major risk with replacement drugs is the chance of subsequent addiction.
 Each person will experience a different level of withdrawal depending on the length of drug use, type of drugs, and their quantity.
 Quitting a program before full recovery also puts the body at risk of consequences.

 Treatment Without A Professional